google/styleguide/CONTRIBUTING.rst

 Thanks for your interest in contributing to cpplint.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.

 However cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
+That means Google remains the source of all major requirements and functinoality of cpplint, where as this fork adds extensions to cpplint run on more environments and in more companies.
+The difference between this cpplint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.

 Here are some tips to make best use of your time: